betsalel-williamson/fpga-hello-world/.work-items/migrate-from-make-to-mise/design.md

 - **Root `mise.toml`**: A new file introduced at the project root to define and manage project-level tools (e.g., `python`) and global orchestration tasks (e.g., `install-all`, `clean-all`).
 It will *not* contain sub-repository specific build or initialization tasks.
 - **Sub-repository `mise.toml` files**: New files in `src/systemverilog/hello_world/`, `src/verilog/hello_world/`, and `src/vhdl/hello_world/` to define and manage tasks specific to those sub-projects, including their build and initialization processes.
 - **`hk` integration**: `hk` will be used to manage commit hooks and linters, ensuring consistent code quality.
-- **HDL Formatters**: `Verible` will be integrated for SystemVerilog and Verilog formatting, and `vhdlfmt` for VHDL formatting.
+- **HDL Formatters**: `Verible` will be integrated for SystemVerilog and Verilog formatting, and `vsg` for VHDL formatting.
 These tools are expected to be installed manually on the system.

 ## 4. Alternatives Considered